mui/base-ui/README.md

 ## Roadmap

-Future plans and high-priority features and enhancements can be found in [our roadmap](https://mui.com/base-ui/getting-started/roadmap/).
+Learn more about future plans and high-priority features and enhancements on the [Base UI roadmap](https://mui.com/base-ui/getting-started/roadmap/).

 ## License